Alex Cross, Run: Marketing

 The first 10 pages can be read at the official James Patterson website.
 Before the book's release, in February, the first 21 chapters were offered to be read at the website as well.

 Reception

 The book received mainly favorable reviews.
-At GoodReads.com, the book scored 4.35 out of 5 stars.
-Some critics at websites such as GoodReads.com etc., have suggested that Kill Alex Cross was a good book, but Alex Cross, Run is even better.
-The novel debuted at the number one spot of The New York Times Bestseller List, it held its spot for four weeks.
+It debuted at the number-one spot of The New York Times Bestseller List, and held its spot for four weeks.